Piyush42Soni/Piyush42Soni/README.md

 ### Hi there, I'm Piyush Soni👋

 - 🏫 I am a Second Year B Tech Student at Netaji Subhas University of Technology
-- 📗 I am currently working on Android App development
+- 📗 I am currently working on Android App development and Machine Learning
 - 🧑‍💻 I am a competitive programmer